OBF/GSoC/00_ideas.md

 Applications of a framework of this type would enable any user to perform complex queries on a variate of data types common in research, such as clustering results and phylogenetic trees.
-This will be specially relevant in research fields such as Phylogenomics (ETE focus), where thousands of phylogenetic trees are being generated and scanned in search for specific evolutionary patterns.
+This will be **specially relevant** in research fields such as **Phylogenomics** (ETE focus), where thousands of phylogenetic trees are being generated and scanned trying search for specific evolutionary patterns.

 Optional goal: Matches and differences between trees and queries could further be